Consumers urged to shop local grocery stores

 Wachter said if consumers have enough supplies and don’t have to visit a grocery store, then consumers who haven’t been able to complete their shopping or at-risk populations will be able to shop.
 Additionally, Wachter said many nonessential local businesses will need community support once they reopen.
 He said closed stores are doing “a huge service” by preventing the spread of COVID-19.

+Albertsons Companies, which is the parent company of Safeway, said in a press release stores will reserve every Tuesday and Thursday from 6 a.m. to 9 a.m. for senior citizens, pregnant women, immunocompromised individuals and other at-risk groups to shop.

-Raley’s will roll out on Saturday two unique Senior Essentials Bags available at discounted prices.
-According to Chelsea Minor, corporate director of Consumer and Public Affairs, these bags can be picked up curbside or in store.
+Raley’s rolled out on Saturday two unique Senior Essentials Bags available at discounted prices.
+According to Chelsea Minor, corporate director of Consumer and Public Affairs, these bags can be picked-up curbside or in store.

 “We will make every effort to meet demand,” she said in a media release.
 “We call upon our customers to respect the intended purpose of this program, which is to serve those who are at-risk and need it the most.”

 The $20 bag includes a mix of fresh items and pantry staples, while the $35 contains ready-to-eat meals.
-Beginning Sunday, she said Raley’s will open additional timeslots for pickup and delivery.
+She said Raley’s opened additional timeslots for pickup and delivery.

 “Raley’s recommends that customers place orders at least 48 hours in advance and select ‘allow substitutions’ on all online orders,” she said.
 “If you are unable to get out of your vehicle, and if we offer pickup at your store, you may park in the designated eCart pickup spot and text the phone number on the eCart pickup spot signage when you arrive.
 If bags are available, one will be brought out to your vehicle and we will accept cash, check or credit cards outside.”